Anon0511/hass/README.md

 External reachable!
 I use the Fail2Ban from Host (protecting SSH) to also read the HASS Logs.

-While the Letsencrypt Container ships with a Fail2Ban it is just dirty to make the HASS Container logs available to letsencrypt, using .htpasswd files within the letsencrypt Container will solve the problem also, you just have to login twice.
+Using .htpasswd files within the letsencrypt Container will solve the problem also, you just have to login twice.

 Official SSL certificates for sub-sub-domains like hass.subdomain.duckdns.org thx to Linuxserver letsencrypt.